skyzyx/vagrant-centos7/README.md

-# CentOS 7.3 Vagrant/Docker Boxes
+# CentOS 7.4 Vagrant/Docker Boxes

-Building Vagrant images based on CentOS 7.3 (minimal install).
-All instructions were tested against macOS 10.12 “Sierra”, VMware Fusion 8.5, VirtualBox 5, and Parallels Desktop 11.
+Building Vagrant images based on CentOS 7.4 (minimal install).
+All instructions were tested against macOS 10.13 “High Sierra”, VMware Fusion 10, VirtualBox 5.1, and Parallels Desktop 11.

-If your intention is only to _use_ one of these CentOS 7.3 images, you can open your `Vagrantfile` and set:
+If your intention is only to _use_ one of these CentOS 7.4 images, you can open your `Vagrantfile` and set:

 ```ruby
 config.vm.box = "skyzyx/centos7"